 Gary has lived in the Rugby area for 20 years.
 He has two children in full-time education in the town.

 A qualified chartered accountant with an MBA, he has held a number of senior financial positions and directorships in retail and leisure companies.
-Gary is currently a senior executive with a global bank and is an expert in service management and operational transformation.
+Gary is a former senior executive with a global bank and is an expert in service management and operational transformation.

 Gary believes every child should have the right to a good education.